-Understanding French people speaking full speed is your goal, but by no means is watching French movies the right path to get there.
+Understanding French people speaking full speed is your goal, but by no means is watching French movies, or listening to the French radio the right path to get there.

 It’s as if you gave Shakespeare to read to a first grader.
 It’s only going to lead to failure, loss of confidence, and frustration.

-To better your French listening skills, you need to work for it.
-It’s not going to happen over time.
+To better your French listening skills, you need to work at it.
+It’s not going to magically happen over time if you do nothing to train your ear.
+And only working with written material is not going to help much either.

 This is crucial if you want to progress and not get frustrated.

-For intermediates, the recording should be a bit faster, a bit longer, with more challenging vocabulary – you have to learn to “guess” from the context and not freeze when you don’t understand but skip that part and move on with the rest of the sentence.
+For intermediates, the recording should be a bit faster, a bit longer, with more challenging vocabulary – you have to learn to “guess” from the context and not freeze when you don’t understand.

 Finally, advanced students need longer (yet manageable) recordings which will train them to keep their concentration up for longer periods of time, and prepare them to understand movies.

-Working with a movie that comes with French subtitles is possible for the most advanced students.
+- Working with a movie that comes with French subtitles is possible for the most advanced students, when they apply the step-by-step method below.

-The method to study is the same for all levels and tools.
+The method to study is the same for all levels.

 It’s simple enough, but there is no magic wand here: if you want to improve your understanding skills, you’re going to have to work at it.